-This week, our blog post goes back to the questions we sent our community in our newsletter a few weeks ago about the Ryanair public dispute and corporate governance situation.
+This blog post goes back to the questions we sent our community in our newsletter a few weeks ago about the Ryanair public dispute and corporate governance situation.

 In August, NEDonBoard published a thought-provoking piece urging nomination committee to consider whether their boards are equipped to engage with their stakeholders.
 In our article, we reviewed and commented on the composition of the Ryanair boards of directors and the annual corporate governance report.
 For those who missed this post, it can be read here.